JustAlternate/My-EKS/README.md

 - [x] State tfstate Backend bucket S3
 - [x] EKS (AWS managed K8S)
 - [x] CloudWatch for K8S
-- [x] Managed Node Group multi AZ (only using tg4.small and 2 AZ configured)
+- [x] Managed Node Group multi AZ (only using tg4.small and 2 AZ configured) (arm64)
 - [x] Simple VPC and Security Group for EKS and the Node Group
 - [x] ECR (Managed Registry)
 - [x] CI for OpenTofu (lint, format iac code and tf plan and tf apply + comment in the PR)
-- [x] CI for our Golang Micro-services (lint, format, release, build, push Containerfile)
+- [x] CI for our Golang micro-services (lint, format, release, build on arm64 runners and push images on ECR)
+- [x] Proper release when rebasing on master & push the release tag on ECR for each services
-- [ ] RDS (simple postgresql that will store a counter)
+- [x] RDS (Simple single RDS that will store a counter and accessible from our micro-services running in EKS) (inside a private subnet with a private Route53 DNS)
-- [ ] 2 micro-services deployable (one that expose a public web server and send a request to the second one that update the counter in a RDS)
+- [x] 2 micro-services deployable (one that expose a public web server and send a request to the second one that update the counter in a RDS)
+- [x] Deploy manually to EKS (Deployments + Service)
 - [ ] Healthchecks in the micro-services (liveness & readiness)
-- [ ] Deploy manually to EKS (Deployments + Service)
 - [ ] Prometheus & Grafana (AMP/AMG)
 - [ ] Add Metrics in each micro-services
 - [ ] Craft great dashboard for the RDS, EKS and the Apps